 - A project (may have a product or tangible outcome met; for example: researching the product, space, and funding needed to put in a computer lab, hosting or participating in a health and wellness fair, creating a database to track donors, etc.)

-- Research (collecting data, finding product, and writing a proposal; for example: what would it take to install solar to off-set 70% electricity usage, how viable would it be to start a new program, etc.)
+- Research (collecting data, finding a product and writing a proposal.
+For example: "What would it take to install solar to off-set 70% electricity usage?" or "How viable would it be to start a new program?"etc.)

 This project must be related to a program area (i.e. Horticulture, Nursing, IT, Human Service Associate, Accounting, Administrative Professional, etc.) in collaboration with a faculty member or the Impact Program and communicated effectively prior to the start of the project.